Speed up things in scalac and sbt

 scalac

 To understand the benefit just take a look at the benchmarks.
-You can see that scalac team became dedicated to avoiding performance regressions and introduces small, but consequent improvements over the time, making each release slightly faster.
+You can see that scalac team became dedicated to avoiding performance regressions and introduces small, but consistent improvements over time, making each release slightly faster.

 Modules and dependencies